 With few natural predators and higher rates of reproduction, invasive species have the capacity to seriously damage their surrounding ecosystem, causing native species to expatriate and even become extinct.
 And while Australia usually bears the brunt of jokes about invasive species (remember The Simpsons episode where Bart unleashes toads on the country?), there’s no shortage of them in Canada.

-Here are eight of Canada’s invasive species, all of which pose a considerable threat to our country’s habitat and native animal populations.
+Here are some of Canada’s invasive species, all of which pose a considerable threat to our country’s habitat and native animal populations.

 Zebra Mussels were first documented in Canada in the late 1980s.
 In just over 20 years, their presence has exploded throughout the Great Lakes.

 A female mussel can produce more than one million eggs per year.
 The result is a population that has altered the food web dramatically, reducing populations of algae and plankton, which native species need to feed on.

 Once established in an eco-system, these fish—which can grow to be more than 100 pounds—are virtually impossible to eradicate.
 Right now, the focus remains on preventing the fast-growing, aggressive, and highly adaptable species from entering the Great Lakes.

 Unlike some of the other species on this list, Asian long-horned beetles are not only foreign, they also look decidedly evil.
 Native to China, it’s believed that they first arrived on the outskirts of Toronto in 2003 via packaging materials.

 Difficult to eradicate with no known predators, the beetles poses a substantial threat to Canada’s natural forests.
 Although they were declared eradicated in 2013—a process that included cutting down 27,000 trees at a cost of $33 million—these creepy insects are still popping up.